 There are lots of expats in the city, with a magazine the “Xianease” documenting events and gatherings.
 From international students to those teaching English, Xi’an has become one of the most popular destinations for expats in China.
 Xi’an is not as expensive as that of Shanghai or Hong Kong but has a great quality of life with fast transportation and a modern lifestyle.

 SHANGHAI IS STILL CONSIDERED ONE OF THE BEST PLACES TO LIVE IN CHINA

 Angela from Chasing the Unexpected lived in Shanghai for a year and absolutely loved it.
-She learned Chinese at the East China Normal University and had a fantastic experience.
+She learned Chinese at East China Normal University and had a fantastic experience.
 She admits that her first introduction to life in China has been a bit of a cultural shock.
 Not only she couldn’t speak nor understand a word of Chinese, but she couldn’t even get the pronunciation right when she tried to look up words in the dictionary.
 Thankfully, she didn’t give up.
 With time, locals started appreciating that she was making the effort to learn their language!
 This is definitely the basic tip she wants to share with anyone moving to China: study some basics of the local language and things will be much easier and pleasant.
-Head here to know more about how to learn Chinese language quickly in China.

 Beijing’s Temple of Heaven[/caption]